 What makes this way of building trust and brand awareness efficient is that it does not require a set of additional activities parallel to "business as usual," unlike educational and promotional campaigns.
-The sales representatives would go to the rural households with products anyway, the difference being that they can offer the option of a in favor of a free product trial to test before buying. trial as well.
+The sales representatives would go to the rural households with products anyway, the difference being that they can offer the option of a trial as well.

 Offering such a risk-free 30-day trial was especially relevant when Ecofiltro was not yet a well-known brand in the community.
-In areas where the brand is already wellestablished, they have now begun to offer a 10% discount if customers buy the product upfront without the trial.
+In areas where the brand is already well-established, they have now begun to offer a 10% discount if customers buy the product upfront without the trial.

 Offering ways to reduce risks for BoP consumers is a strategy used not only by Ecofiltro, but also by initiatives such as Cemex's Patrimonio Hoy, where all clients pay a 26% premium to receive a comprehensive package of building materials and services, providing them protection from a set of potential risks of not completing the extra room they want.
-Another example is Toyola Energy Limited, whose customers choose to forgo a 10% discount
+Another example is Toyola Energy Limited, whose customers choose to forgo a 10% discount in favor of a free product trial to test before buying.14